 I broke the items into the following categories:

-Etiquette: How to tie a tie, set table, etc.
+Etiquette: How to Tie a Tie, Table Setting, etc.

-What advice do you have for other parents of teens during these unique times?
+What advice do you have for parents of teens during these unique times?

-We have become home teachers without the education or training-that’s hard work!
+We have become home teachers without the education or training – that’s hard work!
 Keeping our teens engaged and learning outside of gaming is difficult.
 This curriculum has given us a format to do that, and I would encourage other parents to consider implementing a similar skills-building curriculum built around their own values.